xs

 Conclusion

-The transportation habits of Millennials and Gen Z reflect broader societal shifts toward sustainability, technology, and social equity.
-While both generations share a preference for convenience and accessibility, they differ in their approaches to car ownership, public transit, and digital engagement.
+The transportation habits of Millennials and Gen Z reflect broader shifts toward sustainability, technology, and social equity.
+Both generations prize convenience and access, but they diverge in how they think about car ownership, public transit, and the digital tools that tie everything together.